ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * Trie, also called prefix tree, is a special form of a Nary tree.

+* Prefix -> A prefix of a string S is a substring of S that occurs at the beginning of S. "banana" -> "b", "ba", "ban"

+* Suffix -> A suffix of a string S is a substring that occurs at the end of S. "banana" -> "a", "na", "ana"

 * A Trie is a special form of a Nary tree.
 Typically, a trie is used to store strings.
 Each Trie node represents a string (a prefix).

 * Trie -> reTrieval [Video Explanation Here](https://www.youtube.com/watch?v=-urNrIAQnNo)